Manx cat a glance

 The most logical explanation is that it is a spontaneous mutation that occurred around 300 years ago, and the mutation was passed on to future generations.

 The Manx gene is dominant (M) and in its homozygous form, where the cat has two of the Manx gene (MM), it is prenatal lethal (i.e.; the offspring die in utero).
 Therefore you can not breed a Manx to a Manx.

 In his book “Our Cats And All About them” dated 1889, Harrison Weir makes mention of the Manx cat.

-The head is round with large, prominent cheeks, broad nose and a gentle dip from the forehead to the nose.
+Head: Round with large, prominent cheeks, a broad nose and a gentle dip from the forehead to the nose.
 The muzzle is strong and there is a pronounced whisker break.

 - Rumpy (true Manx) have no tail at all